-Both these measures of labor cost showed a tendency to accelerate during the expansion of the 1980s as labor markets tightened.
-Per unit labor costs rose most rapidly in the final year of that expansion, 1990.
-Initially, the recession and growing unemployment had a depressing effect on the rise in per-unit labor costs.
+Both these measures of labor cost showed a tendency to accelerate during the expansions of the 1980s and 1990s as labor markets tightened.
+Per unit labor costs rose most rapidly in the final full year of each expansion, 1990 and 2000.
+The subsequent recessions and growing unemployment had a depressing effect on the rise in per-unit labor costs.
 The recession and the relatively slow pace of the economic expansion also slowed the rate of increase in the Employment Cost Index.
 It slowly declined over the period 1989-1995.
-During the last five years of the 1991-2001 expansion it rose.
+During the last 5 years of the 1991-2001 expansion it rose.
 This rise was initially productivity driven.
-However, in the last full year of the expansion, 2000, the increase appears to be due to tight labor markets as percent labor cost rose in excess of 5%.
+However, in the last full year of the expansion, 2000, the increase appears to be due to tight labor markets as per unit labor cost rose 5%.